ultralytics/ultralytics/docs/en/guides/ros-quickstart.md

 time.sleep(1)
 ```

-We initialize two ROS topics: one for [detection](../tasks/detect.md) and one for [segmentation](../tasks/segment.md).
+Initialize two ROS topics: one for [detection](../tasks/detect.md) and one for [segmentation](../tasks/segment.md).
 These topics will be used to publish the annotated images, making them accessible for further processing.
 The communication between nodes is facilitated using `sensor_msgs/Image` messages.

 ```python
 det_image_pub = rospy.Publisher("/ultralytics/detection/image", Image, queue_size=5)
 seg_image_pub = rospy.Publisher("/ultralytics/segmentation/image", Image, queue_size=5)
 ```

-Finally, we create a subscriber that listens to messages on the `/camera/color/image_raw` topic and calls a callback function for each new message.
+Finally, create a subscriber that listens to messages on the `/camera/color/image_raw` topic and calls a callback function for each new message.
 This callback function receives messages of type `sensor_msgs/Image`, converts them into a numpy array using `ros_numpy`, processes the images with the previously instantiated YOLO models, annotates the images, and then publishes them back to the respective topics: `/ultralytics/detection/image` for detection and `/ultralytics/segmentation/image` for segmentation.

 ```python
 def callback(data):